 Research

-I am a Postdoc in the Astronomy and Astrophysics department at Tel Aviv University and an Honorary Fellow of the University of Warwick.
-I study the evolution of binary systems, and especially in compact binaries.
+I am a Postdoc in the Physics and Astronomy department at the University of Oklahoma and a visiting fellow at the University of Colorado.
+I study the evolution of binary systems, especially where it concerns compact binaries.

 First Author Publications: